-The change in other income (expense), net, was primarily due to the impact of fluctuations in foreign currency rates on our monetary asset and liability balances denominated in currencies other than the U.S. Dollar, primarily British Pounds.
-We had foreign exchange losses on our net monetary asset position as a result of the British Pound weakening against the U.S. Dollar during the three months ended September 30, 2022 compared to foreign exchange gains on our net monetary liability position during the same period in the prior year.
+The change in interest and other income (expense), net, was primarily due to interest income on our cash held in money market funds, offset by the impact of fluctuations in foreign currency rates on our monetary asset and liability balances denominated in currencies other than the U.S. dollar, primarily British Pounds.

-Income Tax Benefit (Expense)
+Income Tax Expense